The Letter for the King on Netflix: When is it released, and what is it about?

 Following the magnificent success of The Witcher, Netflix will expand its fantasy outfit with this new series – though The Letter for the King is quite different to the adventures of Geralt of Rivia.

-The story follows a young knight, Tiuri (Amir Wilson) on an epic adventure to fulfil a promise.
+The story follows a young man called Tiuri (Amir Wilson) on an epic adventure to fulfil a promise.

+“It’s about a failed knight called Tiuri, he’s sent on this mission to deliver this letter for the King,” His Dark Materials star Wilson told RadioTimes.com.

+“We follow him and his journey.
+It’s a bit like His Dark Materials, it’s a coming-of-age story about a young person.

 A ruthless prince threatens to plunge the world into eternal darkness, so Tiuri embarks on a perilous task to deliver a letter to the King.
 He travels across treacherous terrain to fulfil his quest which is the last salvation of the doomed kingdom.